Crash kills woman in Southeast Boise

-BOISE, Idaho — A woman has died after crashing her car into a tree in Southeast Boise, the Boise Police Department said Tuesday.
+BOISE, Idaho — The Ada County Coroner on Wednesday identified the woman killed in a one-car crash in Southeast Boise as Tiffany A. Ward, who was 28 years old.

 Boise Police officers responded to the crash at about 3:30 a.m.
-Monday on Gekeler Lane near Old Saybrook Drive, which is south of Linden Street.
+Monday.
+It happened at the intersection of Gekeler Lane and Chickory Way, which is south of Linden Street.

 Watch more Local News: